Youssefb89/HopIn/docs/project-structure.md

 ## Why there are separate request tables

-I did not use just one generic request table.
+This project does not use just one generic request table.

-I used:
+It uses:

 - `booking_requests`
 - `open_ride_requests`